-Recipe submitted by Anonymous
+Recipe submitted by Barbara Greenberg

 Welcome!
 It is our hope that congregants will use this page to both submit and make recipes that are part of our Jewish experience, family history or prepared during holidays and life cycle events throughout the year.

 Jewish cooking has simmered in every corner of the world since the Diaspora many centuries ago.
 Congregant-submitted recipes will likely represent the cultural diversity in our community and can be a common bond among members of Central Synagogue, as well as the community beyond our own Synagogue “walls”.

 We anticipate the Food for the Soul initiative will enhance:

 We welcome our congregants to submit recipes (yes, even more than one!) to this webpage by accessing and completing the Recipe Submission Form (on this website).
 We will be featuring one recipe at a time but all recipes will be archived and remain available to you on the webpage.

 We encourage you to submit favorite family recipes, especially those you cherish making for Jewish holidays, life cycle events or those that bring back fond memories of growing up in a Jewish home.